Accueil >> Recherche >> Unités de Recherche

 Organization

-Founded in 1983, the IRCAV is currently home to 9 full professors, 7 emeritus professors, 16 lecturers, 2 honorary lecturers and 3 associate lecturers.
-As of January 1, 2020, the center also includes 2 temporary lecturers (ATER), 12 funded PhD candidates with teaching duties, approximately 50 recent PhD holders and about 60 associate researchers who hold positions at other institutions.
-A total of over 55 graduate studients [PDF - 357 Ko] are pursuing a PhD at the institute.
+Founded in 1988, the IRCAV is currently home to 9 full professors, 7 emeritus professors, 16 lecturers, 2 honorary lecturers and 3 associate lecturers.
+As of January 1, 2020, the center also includes 2 temporary lecturers (ATER), approximately 50 recent PhD holders and about 60 associate researchers who hold positions at other institutions.
+A total of over 50 graduate studients [PDF - 360 Ko] are pursuing a PhD at the institute.

 There are four centers of interest between which research programs are developped.